sjelms/bibtex-to-markdown/titles/@Fong2017-jg.md

 ---

 > [!bibliography]
 > Fong, Joss.
 2017.
-“The Big Debate About the Future of Work, Explained.” "[[Vox Media]]". https://youtu.be/TUmyygCMMGA
+“The Big Debate About the Future of Work, Explained.” [[Vox Media]]. https://youtu.be/TUmyygCMMGA

 > [!abstract]
 > Why economists and futurists disagree about the future of the labor market.Subscribe to our channel! http - //goo.gl/0bsAjOSources -  https - //economics.mit.edu/f...